metasfresh/metasfresh-documentation/_webui_collection/EN/ProductionCompletion.md

 1. Select "Issue complete HUs" via the actions button.
 1. When the allocation was successful, you will find the issued HU below the component.
 ![](assets/ProductionCompletion_Booked.png)
- >**Note:** If you want to reverse the booking, simply select the added HU, go to the quick actions button and click "Remove HU".
+ >**Note:** If you want to reverse the deduction, simply select the added HU, go to the quick actions button and click "Remove HU".

-1. Select "Process" via the quick actions button to book the HUs.
+1. [Start the quick action](StartAction) "Process" to deduct the HUs.
 This makes the lines read-only:
  ![](assets/HU_booking_readonly.png)

 1. Click "Done" to close the window.